Sunday, 17 January 2016.

 Anna and Jani have been chatting a little and he seems respectful and intelligent – qualities she admires in a man.
 The chat flows for a couple of days and doesn’t get dull, so when he invites her to a morning coffee date, she gladly accepts.

 Finland is such a small country that when she googles his first name along with some personal info he’s hinted at, she easily spots him on Google pictures and finds out he is a high-rank military officer.

-After meeting her, he’s going to be catching a ferry to Tallinn at the West Harbor near her home.
-So, she suggests the Little Big Café inside Verkkokauppa, just across the harbor – practical for both of them.
+After meeting Anna, he’s going to be catching a ferry to Tallinn at the West Harbor near her home.
+She suggests the Little Big Café inside Verkkokauppa, just across the harbor – practical for both of them.